 - Avoid long travels with public transport when the heat is at very high levels.

-CARE FOR NEWBORN BABIES
+CARE FOR BABIES AND CHILDREN

 - Dress them as lightly as possible.
-Make sure that their hands and feet are free and not covered by nappies.
+Make sure their hands and feet are free and not covered by nappies.

 CARE FOR ELDERLY PERSONS